Welcome to the unofficial GoDB Developer Network.

 Alternatively you can just dragdrop a file from the

-on to the form and this will create a link control.
+project explorer on to the form and this will create a link control.